How AT&T NetBond was created

 IRSCP provides that same capability.
 The routers with partial information no longer need to run the decision process.
 Instead, the onus of making these decisions falls to IRSCP, which relies on a complete view of the network to decide the most efficient way to direct traffic to its final destination.

 All of this is possible because we separated the decision-making functionality – or software control – from the routing hardware.
 But IRSCP enables something more.
 It provides unprecedented flexibility in routing traffic, opening doors to an array of new and sophisticated services.
-In the case of AT&T NetBond, IRSCP helps enable businesses to seamlessly integrate their private VPN network with their applications and compute and storage instances in a cloud provider’s data centers – all under their own control and in a highly secure and dynamic fashion.
+In the case of AT&T NetBond, IRSCP helps enable businesses to seamlessly integrate their private VPN for Business network with their applications and compute and storage instances in a cloud provider’s data centers – all under their own control and in a highly secure and dynamic fashion.

 This is just one groundbreaking technology along the path to SDN, and AT&T’s vision for the UDNC will take this to a whole new level.
 At Labs we’re continuing to expand the role SDN and other technologies, like virtualization, will play in allowing us to rapidly deploy innovative, network-based services, like NetBond, tailored to customers’ requirements.